operationalsoftware/operational-core/README.md

 OperationalCore is designed to be forked and customised at the code-level rather than through extension/plugin develpment.
 This results in a unified user experience, a unified developer experience, and better maintainability.

-\* Also suitable for other goods-centric businesses such as e-commerce and wholesale distribution since the operationalal challenges faced by these companies are similar.
+\* _Also suitable for other goods-centric businesses such as e-commerce and wholesale distribution since the operational challenges faced by these companies are mostly a subset of manufacturing._

 ---